Universal spectrum and scaling laws for halo mass function, structure, and dark matter mass constraints: N-body simulations and data

-The friends-of-friends algorithm (FOF) was used to identify all halos from simulation data that depends only on a dimensionless parameter \textit{b}, which defines the linking length $b\left({N/V} \right)^{{-1/3} } $, where $V$ is the volume of simulation box.
-Halos were identified with a linking length parameter of $b=0.2$ in this work.
-All halos identified from the simulation data were first grouped into halo groups of different sizes according to halo mass $m_{h} $ (or in terms of $n_{p} $, the number of particles in the halos), where $m_{h} =n_{p} m_{p} $.
-The total mass for a halo group of mass $m_{h} $ is $m_{g} =m_{h} n_{h} $, where $n_{h} $ is the number of halos in each group.
-Simulation results will be presented to describe the inverse mass cascade across halo groups of different mass and compared with theory.
-Some key parameters of N-body simulations are listed in Table \ref{tab:1}.
+The friends-of-friends algorithm (FOF) was used to identify all haloes in each simulation that depend only on a dimensionless parameter \textit{b}, which defines the linking length $b\left({N/V} \right)^{{-1/3} } $, where $V$ is the volume of the simulation box.
+In this work, haloes were identified with a linking length parameter of $b=0.2$.
+Identifying all haloes of different sizes, all dark matter particles were divided into halo particles with a total mass $M_h$ and out-of-halo particles that do not belong to any halo.
+Therefore, $M_h$ is the total mass of all haloes.
+We focus on the evolution of mass and energy in haloes of different mass $m_h$.
+All haloes were grouped into halo groups of various sizes according to the halo mass $m_{h} $ (or $n_{p} $, the number of particles in the halo), where $m_{h} =n_{p}m_{p}$.
+The total mass for a halo group of mass $m_{h}$ is $m_{g} =m_{h} n_{h}$, where $n_{h} $ is the number of haloes in that group.
+Two different cosmological simulations were used to demonstrate the fundamental concepts.
+The same approach can be easily extended to other cosmological simulations.

-Two relevant datasets from this N-boby simulation, i.e. halo-based and correlation-based statistics of dark matter flow, can be found at Zenodo.org \citep{Xu:2022-Dark_matter-flow-dataset-part1, Xu:2022-Dark_matter-flow-dataset-part2}, along with the accompanying presentation slides, "A comparative study of dark matter flow \& hydrodynamic turbulence and its applications" \citep{Xu:2022-Dark_matter-flow-and-hydrodynamic-turbulence-presentation}.
-All data files are also available on GitHub \citep{Xu:Dark_matter_flow_dataset_2022_all_files}.